 CIT Utah adheres to best practice guidelines for law enforcement response to behavioral health crisis situations.
 This can be critical in providing safety and support for the individuals in crisis, their families, law-enforcement, and entire communities.

 CIT Utah is able to provide state certification for officers who have completed a 40-hour CIT Academy through our program.
 The state certification is awarded by the Utah State Division of Substance Abuse and Mental Health.
-This may benefit agencies for backing and support of possible litigation if the officer and agency are part of the CIT Utah program that is endorsed by the Division of Substance Abuse and Mental Health.
+This may benefit agencies for backing and support of possible litigation if the officer and agency are part of the CIT Utah program that is endorsed by the Utah Department of Health and Human Services.

 CIT Utah manages the database for all CIT-certified officers.
 We send notifications when their certifications expire; help manage and approve recertification efforts; and update their certification in the database.